Discharge Conditions: How to Request Review

 Yes, if your discharge occurred within the past 15 years and did not result from a sentence given by a general court martial.

 If your discharge is more than 15 years old or results from a general court martial, you need to use a different process.
 In these situations, you must request review by the appropriate Board for Correction of Military Records.
-For more information about that process, click here.
+For more information about the Board for Correction of Military Records process.

 How does the Discharge Review Board make its decision?

-In general, the Review Board is looking at two questions:
+In general, the Review Board is looking at two issues:

 Each Review Board is required to follow specific rules in making their decision.
 While they are very technical, you may find it helpful to read those rules before you begin this process.